katharina-lang/rlhf/README.md

 ## Client Server Structure
 ## Results

 ## Additional Infos
 ### Data collection examples
-For the following examples the number of environments is also two.
+The number of environments for the following examples is two.
-#### environment reward
+#### Environment reward
-The data gets collected and reshaped immediately, so we can use the same procedure as for the observation_action pairs.
+The data is collected and reshaped immediately, so we can use the same procedure as for the observation-action pairs.

 ![env-reward-start](/readme_images/env_reward/env_start.png)

-Then the reshaped data gets stacked on top of each other.
+Then the reshaped data is stacked.

 ![env-reward-stack](/readme_images/env_reward/env_stack.png)